-Sang pūjā is a profound Vajrayāna offering practice.The word Sang in Tibetan has the meaning of remove, take away; purified, cleared, cleansed and awakened.
-As such Sang pūjā is considered a purification practice and focuses on removing the impurities in the mindstream of the practitioners and all the ‘guests’ (see below).
-The physical ritual involves the burning of different woods, incense together and many other substances such as ground gemstones and brocades that are described in the practice texts.
+Sang pūjā aids practitioners as a purification practice.
+As we perform this ritual, we focus on removing the impurities in the mindstream of the practitioners and all sentient beings.
+At the same time, we practice generosity by offering to all the ‘guests’ (see below).
+The physical ritual involves the burning of different woods and incense.
+We mix these together with many other substances such as ground gemstones and brocades that are described in the practice texts.

 Practitioners then visualize that from the fragrant smoke appear limitless offerings of every desirable object that pervade space.
 These objects can be anything that uniquely satisfies and cleanses the connection to each of these types of guests.

-We also have an online practice support program available here.
+Samye also has an online practice support program available here.
 The course contains detailed explanations of the meaning and key points of practice.
-With video and audio materials to guide you through the Concise Sang Offering practice, as well as understanding the meaning and principles behind the practice.
-Detailed information on the offering substances used are also included.The Concise Sang Offering: Practice Support Program
+The program offers video and audio materials to guide you through the Concise Sang Offering practice.
+Additionally we provide context and commentary to explain the meaning and principles behind the practice.
+Finally, the programs includes detailed information on the sang offering substances.